-the leather conservation laboratory of the National Centre for Conservation and Conservation Training of the Hungarian National Museum, where we assessed the material of the recovered leather articles and their manufacturing techniques as well as their condition.
+As mentioned in the above, the photos made during the excavation reveal that there were several relatively larger pieces among the leather remains (Pl.
+6. 1 a-b; Pl.
+9. 1-2).
+As far as we know, these leather remains were not examined in greater detail either immediately after the excavation or since.
+The leather fragments were first examined and analysed in 2013, in the leather conservation laboratory of the National Centre for Conservation and Conservation Training of the Hungarian National Museum, where we assessed the material of the recovered leather articles and their manufacturing techniques as well as their condition.

-We were especially excited by the prospect of perhaps being able to confirm the assumption that the ancient Hungarians of the Conquest period had produced and used the leather type known as "Hungarian leather", described in several literary sources from the fourteenth to the eighteenth century.
-This leather type was scudded with a sharp knife without prior liming and piling in a warm atmosphere, then soaked in an alum-salt solution and thoroughly worked.
-After drying, it was held over embers and the heated leather was then impregnated with tallow [7, pp.97-98].
-The role of this impregnation was to waterproof the alum-tawed leather that was sensitive to water.
+We were especially excited by the prospect of perhaps being able to confirm the assumption that the ancient Hungarians of the Conquest period had produced and used the leather type known as "Hungarian leather", described in several literary sources from the 14th to the 18th century.
+This leather type was scudded with a sharp knife without prior liming and piling in a warm atmosphere, then soaked in a bath containing of alum and sodium chloride and thoroughly worked.
+After drying, it was held over embers and the heated leather was then impregnated with tallow.17 The role of this impregnation was to waterproof the alum-tawed skin that was sensitive to water.
 One advantage of leather worked in the Hungarian manner was that it did not call for large workshop areas or a wide range of materials, and that the entire procedure took about two to four weeks.
 In contrast, vegetable tanning lasts for several months or over a year in the case of thicker hides that have to be soaked in pits, and thus this procedure called for much larger workshop areas and material resources in addition to being restricted to a particular place.

 The current study focuses on the analyses and the assessment of the leather fragments from the straps and the clothing.
 It was not possible to examine the remains of the purse and thus the description of its manufacturing technique is based on the photo and drawing made during the excavation.
-The finds were packed in ten bags, of which nine were labelled "Sárbogárd, Tringer tanya, Grave 33", while one was labelled "Sárbogárd, Tringer tanya, probably Grave 61.195.1.24 (?)". \\frac{48}{2}\$ It was clear from the first examination of the finds that they were in a much worse condition than on the photos from the 1960s.
+The finds were packed in ten bags, of which nine were labelled "Sárbogárd, Tringer tanya, Grave 33", while one was labelled "Sárbogárd, Tringer tanya, probably Grave 61.195.1.24 (?)".18 It was clear from the first examination of the finds that they were in a much worse condition than on the photos from the 1960s.
 The belt fragment broke into several smaller pieces and only three of these fragments had the mounts still attached.
 A few more poorly preserved fragments had been glued to cardboard to prevent their further fragmentation.
-The bags from Grave 33 were numbered 1 to 9 to ease their identification, while the fragments glued to cardboard from the same bag were distinguished by letters (5/a, 5/b, 5/c. etc.).
-A macro-photo was made of both sides of each fragment before the start of the analyses, on which the dimensions were recorded.
-The fragments glued to cardboard were not removed and thus only one side was photographed and their analysis was restricted to their free surface. \\frac{49}{2}\$
+The bags from Grave 33 were numbered 1 to 9 to ease their identification, while the fragments glued to cardboard from the same bag were distinguished by letters (5/a, 5/b, 5/c, etc.).
+A macrophoto was made of both sides of each fragment before the start of the analyses, on which the dimensions were recorded.
+The fragments glued to cardboard were not removed and thus only one side was photographed and their analysis was restricted to their free surface.19